Undline/UndChain/readme.md

 6. **Blockchain-Based Licensing**

     - Code Ledger supports **standard software licenses** like MIT, GPL3, or Apache.
 Developers can choose these licenses during project creation.
-    - All licenses are protected under **Digital Asset Contracts**, ensuring clarity and enforceability within UndChain’s ecosystem.
+    - All licenses are protected under **Digital Asset Contracts**, ensuring clarity and enforceability within Modulr’s ecosystem.
     - Custom licensing options are also supported, empowering developers to define unique usage rights and monetization terms.
 7. **Milestone-Based Funding**

     - Code Ledger introduces a **milestone-based funding system** to help projects gain traction and community sentiment.
     - Developers can create funding proposals tied to specific project milestones.
 Contributions can come from:
-        - The UndChain grant system.
+        - The Modulr grant system.
         - Community-based funding.
         - Bounty submissions for specific features.
     - Milestone payouts are transparent, immutable, and tied to clear deliverables—building trust between developers and funders.